 Now that you’ve got an idea of what a nature walk on the beach is like for us, I invite you to do the same the next time you’re at the coast. 🙂

 Not sure what to look for on your beach walk?
 Use this Ocean Shore Scavenger Hunt to guide you.
-You can download yours by clicking the image below:
+You can find it in the Subscriber Resource Library or subscribe to the newsletter to gain access to the Resource Library.
+(Friendly reminder: you can find the updated password in your most recent email from Table Life Blog.)

 You may not spot all of the items on this nature hunt printable, but you should be able to find most of them.
 I included items that are commonly found regardless of the season and location.